puranjayr96/ICT_speech/README.md

   The audio file is .wav format
   There is a stable internet connection

-## Lanuguage and library requirements:
+## Language and library requirements:
   python 3.7
   SpeechRecognition
   pydub